 Faulty injector winding

 Remove the wiring block connector.
 Set the meter to resistance and check your Ohms reading.
 An OL reading means the injector winding is open.
 A resistance reading between 12-16 ohms is normal, but check the resistance value on neighboring injectors and note a large difference suggests a faulty injector internal circuit.

 Testing flow is the most amount of work as the injectors need to be removed for spray pattern comparison and fuel volume.
 This test is dangerous.
 The fuel is pressurized and without proper test equipment risk of spilled gas and fire is real.

 I’d skip this fuel flow test.
 For now, jump to checking compression.
 If the compression test is good, come back and explore the injector flow test.

 A lack of compression will cause an engine to misfire, but it is the least likely and, unfortunately, the most expensive to repair.
 The most common causes of low compression include:

 - Blown head gasket

 - Worn piston rings

 Running a wet test will help you diagnose if the low cylinder is a valve train (top end) fault or piston rings (bottom end).
 See the infographic below.
 You’ll find all these tools on the “Mechanics tools page”.

 How long does it take to change an ignition coil pack?
-Changing the coil pack on most 4 cylinder cars wont take more than 1 hour.
+Changing the coil pack on most four-cylinder cars won’t take more than 1 hour.
 A larger engine may take much longer as other components may need to be removed.